Extract tracked changes and comments from Word – Advanced

 When you click Extract Changes, you can select from different extract types and specify more customization options to be used for the current extract and/or for future extracts.

-The Compare Two Documents and Batch Extract Changes do not open this dialog box but automatically use the default settings in the dialog box.
+Note that the commands Compare Two Documents, Batch Extract Changes and Batch Compare Documents do not open this dialog box but automatically use the current default settings in the dialog box.

 The Compare Two Documents dialog box